kamicane/Super-DMG-01/README.md

 ### Ordering

-Download the gerbers from the [releases](releases) page.
-Order in 1.0 thickness.
+Download the gerbers from the [releases](https://github.com/kamicane/DMG-01-B/releases) page.
+Order in 1.0mm thickness.
 The provided gerbers are made to be ordered on JLCPCB.
 Make sure you select "specify a location" on the "remove order number" option.
 HASL is fine.

 Alternatively feel free to generate your own gerbers for your fab house of choice using the provided KiCAD files.